KevinFocke/noisy_stocks_data_orchestrator/README.md

 	- more than 870 million weather & 14 million stock datapoints
 	- 90+% compression rate

-* Gracefully recovers from failure to minimize service interruptions

-* Integrates back-end & front-end securely using Jamstack architecture
+* Decouples back-end & front-end securely using Jamstack architecture.

 * Strongly typed Python using Pydantic & Pandera to increase reliability